In the geodatabase, attributes are managed in tables based on a series of simple, yet essential, relational data concepts:

 XML column types are also supported through programming interfaces.
 The XML column can hold any formatted XML content (such as metadata XML).

-See Geodatabase field data types for more information.
+See ArcGIS field data types for more information.

 Tables provide descriptive information for features, rasters, and traditional attribute tables in the geodatabase.
 Users perform many traditional tabular and relational operations using tables.